dicarlolab/mkturk/public/mkturk/readme.md

 FixationDuration: How long subject has to hold fixation touch in milliseconds for a successful fixation to register.

 FixationMove: FixationMove=0, fixation image is presented at fixationGridindex.
 FixationMove=N, N>0, fixation image is presented at a randomly selected grid point and the fixation position is redrawn every N milliseconds.
 FixationMove > 0 can be used to train subjects to touch different screen locations or to calibrate an eyetracker.
-FixationScale: Size of fixation image in units of sample image width.

-FixationScale (computed internally and stored in ENV.FixationScale instead of provided by user in TASK params): Size of the fixation dot or image (ie FixationUsesSample=1) in units of sample image width

 FixationSizeInches: Size of fixation dot or image (ie FixationUsesSample=1) in physical inches on the screen